kmmsks/hilmo_identify_episodes/README.md

 - 0 : a new period may start the next day after the previous one
 - 1 : there must be one full calender day between two treatment periods.
 If less, Hilmo entries are considered to belong to a single episode (due to unit transfer etc.)

+### Old registers, years 1975 - 1994

+Data is usually provided in three setes, years 1969-1986, 1987-1993 and 1994-1994.
+The method prsented here is suitable starting from the year 1975.
+Before that recognizing psychiatric treatments is not univocal, and person identification may have more mistakes.

+Conversions of diagnoses with mental disorders to ICD-10 inclued.

+Set column names, date formats and define specialities of interest in ```120_run_inpatient_old_registers.R```

 ## Data Output
 Full aggregated data is saved in the folders: